Jackcobian/odin-recipes/README.md

 # odin-recipes

-The goagl of this project is to get familiar with HTML
+## The goal of this project is to get familiar with HTML

-Create my own web page
+* Create my own web page
-Link pages together
+* Link pages together